eraybasar/pesdk-docs/_guides/ios/v6_5/features/filters.md

 PhotoEffect.allEffects = effects
 ```

 To add a custom filter, create an instance of a `PhotoEffect`, and add it to the `allEffects` array.
+The array is shared across all tools.
+Therefore any filters added to the array become available in the live camera preview, as well as the filter tool.
+For more details on the filter preview when using the camera, take a look at the [camera](/guides/ios/v6_5/features/camera) section.

 ## Response filters
 We are using a technology we call response filters.